 Since COVID, we almost doubled the amount of content that we were sharing each month.
 The ability to have everything very cleanly planned out and scheduled in DH has created beautiful peace of mind for me.

 We ramped up influencer marketing when COVID first hit.
 We didn’t feel as comfortable heavily marketing ourselves and pushing products so we relied on influencers to do the selling for us in a really organic way.
 As always, we play close attention to measure our influencers ROI to monitor who is working really well for us and making sure we continue to work with those individuals.

 I present back to our CEO and leadership team on a monthly basis to summarize our performance.
 The monthly recaps Dash Hudson sends have been tremendously helpful in really detailing all of the changes and fluctuations over performance over the last few months.

-Definitely LikeShop and Relationship IQ.
+Definitely LikeShop and the influencer ROI measurement tool.
 I find those tools so helpful and it’s where I spend most of my time on the platform, digging into those areas.
 It’s hard to track the performance of influencer marketing without tracked links and codes.
-With Dash Hudson, it's so valuable to see the metrics in Relationship IQ to judge performance and success for our organic partnerships.
+With Dash Hudson, it's so valuable to see the metrics in Influencer managment tool to judge performance and success for our organic partnerships.

 Using LikeShop is so helpful and smart.
 It’s played a huge role in doubling our site traffic over the last couple months.
 It was almost entirely social driven which was an exciting win for us, specifically our editorial side.
 Once we started ramping up our content, we quickly saw that it was engaging and people were excited to click through and read.